hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background-check model and the passport model.
 These two models are fundamentally different and require a different treatment when incorporated into the TLS handshake.
-For better readability to use different extensions for these two models.
+For better readability we suggest to use different extensions for these two models.

 The two models can be summarized as follows: